By James McAfee

 Like the "Build it and they will come" advice from the Kevin Costner character in the movie, Field of Dreams, once golf courses started going up in Cabo San Lucas and San Jose del Cabo, come the golfers did after the building.

 Starting from almost nothing—just a 9-hole municipal course a few decades ago, now called Vidanta Los Cabos Golf—land developers in the Mexico territory of Baja California Sur have built some amazing fields of dreams for golfers.
-On what once was an arid wasteland favored as a place to stay by fishermen in search of trophy marlin, there are 12 golf courses—plus more on the drawing board—and plenty of deluxe accommodations to whet the appetites of discerning golfers.
+On what once was an arid wasteland favored as a place to stay by fishermen in search of trophy marlin, there are more than a dozen golf courses-plus always more on the drawing board—and plenty of deluxe accommodations to whet the appetites of discerning golfers.

 The metamorphosis started in the early 1990s when the developers realized that the scenic coastline with views of both the Sea of Cortez and the Pacific Ocean coupled with 350+ days of sunshine represented a vein of gold just waiting to be mined.
 By moving a lot of dirt on the desert and mountainside, adding some man-made irrigation lakes and finding enough water by building their own desalinization plants, they created some championship courses that combined ocean, desert and mountain characteristics.
 Add luxury accommodations and home sites and a new destination was created for golfers.